peczenyj/MooseX/README.md

 You can also mark one or more methods as 'required'.
 When you do this, we will raise one exception if you try to create a new instance and the class does not implement it.
 It is a safe way to create interfaces or abstract classes.
 It uses respond_to? to verify.

-## Parametric Roles
+## Parameterized Roles

-Parametric roles is a good way of reuse code based on roles.
+Parameterized roles is a good way of reuse code based on roles.
 For example, to create one or more attributes in the class who includes our role, we just add the code to be executed in the on_init hook.

 ```ruby
 module EasyCrud